 What not to do …

-We’ve all been there – whether we’ve left an important item in the back of a taxi or crashed our car – that sinking feeling and panic that sets in that makes us do irrational things or we forget the basics and focus on the lesser important minutia.
+We’ve all been there – whether we’ve left an important item in the back of a taxi; crashed our car – that sinking feeling and panic that sets in that makes us do irrational things or we forget the basics and focus on the lesser important minutia.

 Do not improvise – have a prepared plan

-Your first instinct will be to begin the process of rectifying the issue – whether it is protecting your endpoints that were targeted or reverting to the last known good state backup to close the entry point used by attackers – STOP!
-Revert to your plan – if you’re reading this and don’t have one, then we urge you to get one as soon as possible – this is not something that you should create ‘on the fly’ – it’s crucial as part of your planning now, that key contacts and actions are mapped out ahead of time and stored both digitally and in the event of an incident, in hard copy – this will support you in identifying who will be responsible for which actions, who can authorise and who to notify and when.
+Your first instinct will be to begin the process of rectifying the issue – whether it is protecting your endpoints that were targeted or reverting to the last known good state backup to close the entry point used by attackers.
+STOP!
+Revert to your plan – if you’re reading this and don’t have one, then we urge you to get one soon.
+This is not something that you should create ‘on the fly’ – it’s crucial as part of your planning now that key contacts and actions are mapped out ahead of time and stored both digitally and, in the event of an incident, hard copy – this will support you to identify who will be responsible for which actions, who can authorise and who to notify and when.

-It may be a bumpy ride for a while but an ill-conceived or no communication plan at all will lead to an ongoing journalist fest, with your brand being the one pulled up in every article and ‘cyber security’ presentation, damaging your reputation.
+It will be a bumpy ride for a while – an ill-conceived or no communication plan at all will lead to an ongoing journalist fest, with your brand being the one pulled up in every article and ‘cyber security’ presentation damaging your reputation.

 Although obvious, it is important to remember as panic sets in, that being accurate and honest when addressing the public and other interested parties is paramount.
-It protects your brand but also is beneficial to how much money you’ll recoup from your cyber insurance policy (if you have one).
+This protects your brand and is also beneficial to how much money you’ll recoup from your cyber insurance policy (if you have one).

 Again, use pre-prepared statements but be sure to review and read this at regular intervals and especially, where you change insurance providers – read the small print!

 It’s easy for leadership and IT teams to scramble together against an aligned plan – but this is not just about isolating a cyber incident.
-If a data breach impacts any online services, your customer experience of a non-functioning website will lead to some walking away, while others will call in, placing a higher volume of calls to your Customer Service team members – who may or may not have an incident handling communication response.
-Ignore your customers at your peril, you may lose them.
+If a data breach impacts any online services, your customer experience for a non-functioning website will lead to some walking away or others’ calling in and placing a higher volume of calls to your Customer Service team members, who may or may not have an incident handling communication response.
+Ignore your customers at your peril – you may lose them.